henrioliveira/henrioliveira/README.md

-#Hi, I’m @henrioliveira 👋🏽
+# Hi, I’m @henrioliveira 👋🏽

-I’m a scifi and languages enthusiast, and a ethernal learner 📖
+### I’m a Sci-Fi and languages enthusiast, and a ethernal learner 📖

-My current major is IT and i'm learning a lot of HTML, CSS, Javascript, ui/ux 💡
+### My current major is IT and i'm learning a lot of HTML, CSS, Javascript, ui/ux 💡

 <!---
 henrioliveira/henrioliveira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.